 - Put fitted sheets over your mattress

 - Sheets will protect your mattress from getting dirty during the move.

 - Use oven mitts to keep your knives safe

 - Put your sharp knives into your sturdiest oven mitts to protect them — and anyone from getting cut.

-- Put spices and kitchen gadgets in your pots and pans and use your socks to protect your drinking glasses.
+- Put in spices and kitchen gadgets.
+Use your socks to protect your drinking glasses.

 - You don’t want to fuss with what cord goes into which plug when you’re trying to relax in your new home.
 You can also tape the corresponding cord to the electronic to prevent confusion later.

-- Use a strong rubber band around automatic locks to keep them from repeatedly locking behind you as you move things in and out.
+- Use a strong rubber band around your automatic lock to keep it from repeatedly locking behind you as you move things in and out.

 - When taping up last-minute boxes, you're likely using tape you’ve had for a few weeks.
 If it gets too sticky on the ends to handle, pop the tape in the microwave for a few seconds to soften it up.

 - Have boards on hand for heavy lifting